guigoruiz1/nbtools/README.md

-# nbcompose
+# nbtools

-This repository contains scripts to manage and compose Jupyter notebooks.
-The main scripts are `toc.py` and `compose.py`.
+This repository contains scripts to manage and compose Jupyter notebooks for the JupyterLab template.
+The main scripts are `toc.py`, `compose.py`, and `generate_auto_theme.py`.

 ## toc.py